Welcome to the Career Development Center!

 Wednesdays: 1pm - 4pm

-*Prehealth walk-in advising is available on Tuesdays and Thursdays in the fall and on Mondays in the summer.
+*Prehealth walk-in advising is available on Tuesdays and Thursdays during the academic year and on Mondays in the summer.

 The Career Development Center maintains a resource library with books on various topics such as: Career/Job/Internship Search, Resume/Cover Letter, Networking, Interviewing Strategies, Test Resources (e.g. GRE, MCAT), Grad Schools, Pre-Med Advice, and Personal Development.
 Students, postdocs and alumni may review these books during our business hours, or check them out for up to three days.